firefly-iii/docs/docs/docs/how-to/data-importer/installation/self-managed.md

 To run the data importer behind a reverse proxy, set the `TRUSTED_PROXIES` environment variable to either `*` or the IP address of your reverse proxy.

-Now you should be able to visit [http://localhost/firefly-iii/public](http://localhost/firefly-iii/public) and see Firefly III.
+Now you should be able to visit [http://localhost/data-importer/public](http://localhost/data-importer/public) and see the Firefly III data importer.

 ### It doesn't work!